writethedocs/www/docs/book-club/index.rst

 Upcoming Book Club
 ------------------

-Our next book club starts Monday, June 5, 2023.
+Our next book club starts Monday, June 3, 2024.

-Book: Laura Kalbag's `Accessibility for Everyone <https://abookapart.com/products/accessibility-for-everyone>`_
+Book: Elton Stoneman's `Learn Kubernetes in a Month of Lunches <https://www.manning.com/books/learn-kubernetes-in-a-month-of-lunches>`_

+Note: Unlike most WTD book club reads, this book club will be in the #kubernetes channel in the WTD Slack community.

 Previous Book club reads
 ------------------------

+* March - May 2024: Alejandra Quetzalli's `Docs-as-Ecosystem <https://www.docsasecosystem.com/>`_
+* July - August 2023: Laura Kalbag's `Accessibility for Everyone <https://abookapart.com/products/accessibility-for-everyone>`_
 * February - April 2023: June Casagrande's `It Was the Best of Sentences, It Was the Worst of Sentences <https://www.penguinrandomhouse.com/books/198856/it-was-the-best-of-sentences-it-was-the-worst-of-sentences-by-june-casagrande/>`_
 * September - December 2022: Torrey Podmajersky's `Strategic Writing for UX <https://torreypodmajersky.com/strategic-writing-for-ux/>`_
 * April - June 2022: Rick Umali's `Learn Git in a Month of Lunches <https://www.manning.com/books/learn-git-in-a-month-of-lunches>`_